 Please see attached Job Description and Person Specification which details all main duties and responsibilities of the role.

 Applicants must ensure that prior to applying they have agreement from their current line manager that they can be released on a secondment basis.

 In the event that permanent funding is secured for this post the successful applicant will be confirmed in post on a permanent basis.

 Person Specification Qualifications Essential

-- Current professional registration with appropriate body (NMC/HCPC)
+- Current professional registration with appropriate body in healthcare or social work

 - Evidence of Continuing Professional Development

 - Key skills in literacy, numeracy and ITQ level 2 (or equivalent)